wildonion/dortzio/README.md

 # 📌 WIP

+* docker setup in setup.sh

 * `check_auction` API

-* crontab setup to end auction on behalf of the creator (call `check_auction` API inside the crontab every 5 mins)
+* crontab setup to end auction and reveal NFT on behalf of the creator (call `check_auction` and `reavel` APIs inside the crontab every 5 mins)